BenNavarroCS/CS/documentation/conditionals.md

 - <= and >= --- less than or equal to and greater than or equal to
 - and --- combines conditionals
 - or --- if one term is true then True
+- in and not in --- checks if a value is or isn't in a list